-Buying a house is one of the more difficult achievements, especially if you have massive debt.
-But that doesn’t mean it’s completely out of reach.
-Debt and the American Dream often go hand in hand, so it’s still completely possible to buy a house if you’re already in debt.
+Buying a house is one of the more difficult achievements, especially if you already have massive debt, but that doesn’t mean it’s completely out of reach.
+Debt and the American Dream often go hand in hand, so it’s still completely possible to buy a house even if you’re already in debt.

 Even if you currently have too much debt to get a mortgage approved, these tips will get you closer to a home of your own:

 It’s important to be aware of your debt-to-income ratio because many lenders use this percentage when making credit decisions which could impact the interest rate you receive.

 A debt-to-income ratio is your monthly debt payments as a percentage to your monthly income.
 Lenders focus on this ratio when deciding whether you have enough money to cover your living expenses plus your debt payments.
 If you are married and will be applying for the loan together, you should add together both of your incomes.

 For example, if your monthly debts total $2,000 and your gross monthly income is $6,000, then your debt-to-income ratio is 30%.
 Lenders prefer your ratio to be below 40%.
 If your ratio is above 40%, you should consider paying off more debt before taking on a mortgage anyway.
 A high ratio does not look great to lenders, and your finances most likely won’t be able to manage an added obligation.

 Lenders typically want no more than 28% of your gross monthly income to go toward your housing expenses, including your mortgage payment, property taxes, and insurance.
 Once you add in monthly payments on other debt, the total shouldn’t exceed 36% of your gross income.